Abdul-Rahman-Shokry/job_board_template_-practice-/README.md

 This repository contains a frontend template that I am using for practice purposes.

-**Note:** This template was provided by colorlib.com and is not my original work.
+**Note:** This template was provided by colorlib.com and it is not my original work.

 ## Purpose